Vanderbilt University Logo

 The primary goals of the qualifying exam are:

-2) To determine whether the student is able to articulate and defend sound scientific hypotheses and specific aims to test such hypotheses.
-This includes: knowledge of the background literature relevant to the general area of the student’s research; ability to generate compelling research questions; and an ability to propose approaches that will accomplish the aims of the project with an understanding of the potential pitfalls of these approaches.
+2. To determine whether the student can articulate and defend sound scientific hypotheses and specific aims to test such hypotheses—this includes knowledge of the background literature relevant to the general area of the student’s research; ability to generate compelling research questions; and an ability to propose approaches that will accomplish the aims of the project with an understanding of the potential pitfalls of these approaches.

-Prior to the qualifying exam the DGS, mentor, and Department Chair will serve as the advisory committee for entering students.
+Prior to the qualifying exam the Director of Graduate Studies (DGS) for Biochemistry, mentor, and Biochemistry Department Chair will serve as the advisory committee for entering students.

 Rules regarding the qualifying exam